hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Data Structure

 The App is already responsible for managing the address book.
-We propose that it continues to do so, and when it deems necessary (such as during a freeze upgrade), creates a candidate `Roster` object and passes it to the platform via the new API.
-The platform will then validate the roster and store it in the state.
+We propose that it continues to do so, and when it deems necessary (such as during a freeze upgrade), creates a candidate `Roster` object and stores it via the new API.

 ### Protobuf